Blackjack: How to get the true count

-Card counting is one rare type of gambling strategy that works.
+Card counting is a rare type of gambling strategy that works.
 Many so-called gambling strategies rely on the gambler’s fallacy and ultimately fail.

 However, counting cards gives you a mathematical advantage over the casino.